beatlabs/proton/README.md

 ```shell
 proton consume -b my-broker -t my-topic --proto ./my-schema.proto -s 1646218065015 -e 1646218099197
 ```
 If the end offset is set, proton will stop consuming once it's reached.
-Otherwise, it will
+Otherwise, it will keep consuming.

 You can specify the format of the output.
 ```shell